 Applesauce is very similar to bananas in substitution except for the flavor.
 It can be substituted for the fat and you can also reduce the sugar due to the natural sweetness of the apples.

 Adding Greek yogurt to your baking treats will add protein as well as calcium.
 I have directly substituted plain or vanilla Greek yogurt in cake and muffin recipes, but the texture was a little sticky.
 Luckily, Chobani sent me an infographic to show how to substitute Greek yogurt for the fats or oils in a dessert.
 For every cup of oil in the recipe, substitute ¾ cup of Greek yogurt.
 For every cup of butter, keep ½ cup of the butter and add ¼ cup Greek yogurt.

 6. Chia seeds.

 These nutrient-packed seeds can be substituted for the eggs in a recipe by creating a chia gel.
 Simply mix 1 TBS chia seeds with 2 TBS warm water per egg in a bowl and let set for a couple of minutes.
 The chia seeds will absorb the water and create a thick gel that will bind your ingredients together like the eggs would.
 Chia seeds are an excellent source of fiber and omega-3 fatty acids.
 They’re also a great a good choice for making vegan recipes.

 So what do you say?
 Is it time to have some fun in the kitchen and make your desserts a little healthier?
-Try not telling people your treats are healthy and watching as they scarf down your creation.
+Try not telling people your treats are healthy and watching as they scarf down your nature.
 Then tell them how it’s actually semi-healthy and watch their amazement.
 Happy Baking!